 The truth about rack and pinion drive systems in CNC

-For a long time in the earlier days of CNC, rack and pinion drive systems were the go-to standard for lower-cost routing systems.
+In the earlier days of CNC, rack, and pinion drive systems were the go-to standard for lower-cost routing systems.
 Technology has come a long way since then, as we’ve seen ball screw technology become much more popular in terms of powering CNC machines.

 Still, there exists a broad range of misinformation in the industry today regarding rack and pinion drive systems, how they work, and how they compare to ball screw technology in terms of producing high-quality results.

 At ShopSabre, our in-house team of expert engineers has extensive experience in both rack and pinion drive systems and ball screw technology, using rack and pinion on several applications, including our SideKick and ShopMaster plasmas and our RC Series router.